IBakeCookies/shop/tasks.md

 - Lighthouse google score MUST be > 80
 - Add a webp version of the images
 - Add a lazy loading to the images

+## Security

+- dont allow store hydration on the server